 Currently Stelliform Press IS OPEN to submissions of novellas, novels, short story collections.
 We are a Canadian press always looking for BIPOC authors living in Canada/Turtle Island, but during our open submissions period we’re inviting everyone to submit.
 Authors identifying as BIPOC, LGBTQ2S, and/or disabled are especially encouraged to submit.
+We are open until December 31st 2021 and will make final decisions and send acceptances in January or February 2022.

 What is a Stelliform story?